 Thinking about renovating your kitchen?
 If so, then our Sink Spotlight series will help you.
 Up today: undermount sinks.

 1. Distinctive Features: The edge lip of the sink is mounted below a solid surface countertop, so the sink effectively hangs underneath the counter, as opposed to sitting on top of it; creates a continuous flow from countertop into sink.

-2. Countertop Compatibility: Best suited for solid surface countertop materials like granite, soapstone, marble, or concrete.
+2. Countertop Compatibility: Best suited for solid surface materials like granite countertops, soapstone, marble, or concrete.
 NOT well suited for laminate or tile counters, which have too many weak points along seams and grout lines to support the weight of the sink.

 3. Pros: Wipe food scraps straight into the sink (no exposed rim to catch crumbs and dirt); reclaim up to half a square foot of counter space; attractive, minimalist look, easy to clean.

 4. Cons: Generally more expensive than drop-in sinks; only works with weight-bearing and water-resistant countertop materials; condensation build-up under the counter can cause mold; faucets must be attached to the countertop or wall.